odinuv/web/course/index.md

 The database schema defines what kind of data your application should store.
 You can change it if you want to do so, but please do so only after you understand the [database design process](/articles/database-design/).

+### Custom assignment
+It is possible to have a different assignment, but it has to be equally (or more) challenging as the default one.
+It has to use some database with more than one table and it should feature different types of cardinality.

+### Technologies
+You are free to choose what technologies you want to use to complete the project assignment, I will teach you how to use [PHP](/walkthrough-slim/backend-intro/) and [Slim framework](/walkthrough-slim/slim-intro/).
+The only condition is that you have to use up-to-date methods to build the project.

+Check the [FAQ section](/course/faq/) for more information.